Blog

 Strong community guidelines are key to successful moderation.
 Use your guidelines to define how you expect people to use your community.
 You can then create moderation rules that encourage this type of behavior.

-You may worry that too many rules will put people off joining.
-But that’s rarely the case; good rules are essential to improving community engagement and keeping community members happy.
+You may worry that too many community safety measures will put people off joining.
+But that's rarely the case; good rules are essential to improving community engagement and keeping community members happy.

 When writing community guidelines, make sure to include: